 1.1.4 If your video file contains a native audio track that you don’t want, then use the detach feature to separate the audio track from the video file, so that you can delete it for good.
 To do that, right-click on the video file from the timeline, and then click the Audio Detach tab from the context menu;

 1.1.5 Now it’s time to edit the music file you want to add to your video.
 In many cases, you might need to cut the music file short to match the video length.
-To do that, drag the playback head and place it at the end of the video file, right-click on the music file and the click the Split tab from the popup context menu;
+To do that, drag the playback head and place it at the end of the video file, right-click on the music file, and then click the Split tab from the popup context menu;

 1.1.6 At this point, the music file is split into two parts.
 Click on the part that you don’t need, and then press the Delete button on your keyboard to remove it from the timeline.
 Or you can also right-click on it and then click the Delete tab from the popup context menu to reach the same goal;

-1.1.7 When the durations of your video and music files are perfect in sync, right click on the music file, and then you can further adjust the volume, and set the point where you want the sound the fade in.
+1.1.7 When the duration of your video and music files are perfectly in sync, right-click on the music file, and then you can further adjust the volume and set the point where you want the sound the fade in.

 1.1.8 When everything is ready, it’s time to merge them into one file and export the final video for you to upload to your YouTube Channel.
 To do that, click the Export button from the top menu bar, or the Export button from the menu dock above the timeline, at the popup window, specify the video title, output path, video format and quality, and then click the Export button from that window.

 As a side note: If you want an audio file of the final output, you can click the Audio tab from this window to output a standalone audio file.

 Besides allowing you to add your own music to YouTube videos, VideoCruise also has a built-in audio library, where you can find tons of royalty-free sample music which you can download and add to your YouTube videos.
 Those collections cover sounds of varying effects and music of different genres and can be used for all kinds of occasions.